Rock Springs Weather Green River Weather 7 Day Forecast -

 This Afternoon

-Sunny, with a high near 84.
-Breezy, with a west northwest wind around 22 mph, with gusts as high as 31 mph.
+Sunny, with a high near 76.
+Northwest wind 5 to 10 mph.

 Tonight

-Mostly clear, with a low around 44.
-Breezy, with a west northwest wind 7 to 17 mph becoming east northeast after midnight.
-Winds could gust as high as 24 mph.
+Clear, with a low around 44.
+Northwest wind 6 to 11 mph becoming east northeast after midnight.

 Saturday

-Sunny, with a high near 78.
-East wind 5 to 14 mph becoming west in the afternoon.
+Sunny, with a high near 77.
+East northeast wind 5 to 10 mph becoming northwest in the afternoon.

 Saturday Night

-Mostly clear, with a low around 45.
-Breezy, with a west northwest wind 14 to 18 mph becoming east northeast after midnight.
-Winds could gust as high as 25 mph.
+Mostly clear, with a low around 46.
+Breezy, with a northwest wind 9 to 15 mph becoming east northeast after midnight.
+Winds could gust as high as 21 mph.

 Sunday

-Sunny, with a high near 80.
-East northeast wind 7 to 11 mph becoming northwest in the afternoon.
+Sunny, with a high near 81.
+East wind 8 to 13 mph becoming light and variable.

 Sunday Night